Gilgit-Baltistan: First Kashmir War

-Alam replied [to the locals], "you are a crowd of fools led astray by a madman.
-I shall not tolerate this nonsense for one instance...
-And when the Indian Army starts invading you there will be no use screaming to Pakistan for help, because you won't get it."...
-The provisional government faded away after this encounter with Alam Khan, clearly reflecting the flimsy and opportunistic nature of its basis and support.

 The provisional government lasted 16 days.
 According to scholar Yaqub Khan Bangash, it lacked sway over the population.
 The Gilgit rebellion did not have civilian involvement and was solely the work of military leaders, not all of whom had been in favour of joining Pakistan, at least in the short term.
 Historian Ahmed Hasan Dani says that although there had been a lack of public participation in the rebellion, pro-Pakistan sentiments were intense in the civilian population and their anti-Kashmiri sentiments were also clear.
-According to various scholars, the people of Gilgit as well as those of Chilas, Koh Ghizr, Ishkoman, Yasin, Punial, Hunza and Nagar joined Pakistan by choice.
+According to various scholars, the people of Gilgit as well as those of Chilas, Koh-i-Ghizr, Ishkoman, Yasin, Punial, Hunza and Nagar joined Pakistan by choice.

-After taking control of Gilgit, the Gilgit Scouts along with Azad irregulars moved towards Baltistan and Ladakh and captured Skardu by May 1948.
+After taking control of Gilgit, the Gilgit Scouts joined by Chitral Scouts moved towards Baltistan and Ladakh and captured Skardu under the command of Col. Mata ul-Mulk by August 1948.
 They successfully blocked Indian reinforcements sent to relieve Skardu, and proceeded towards Kargil and Leh.
 Indian forces mounted an offensive in the autumn of 1948 to push them back from Ladakh, but Baltistan came into the rebels' territory.

 On 1 January 1948, India took the issue of Jammu and Kashmir to the United Nations Security Council.
 In April 1948, the Council passed a resolution calling for Pakistan to withdraw from all of Jammu and Kashmir and for India to reduce its forces to the minimum level, following which a plebiscite would be held to ascertain the people's wishes.
 However, no withdrawal was ever carried out.
 India insisted that Pakistan had to withdraw first and Pakistan contended there was no guarantee that India would withdraw afterwards.
 Gilgit-Baltistan, along with the western districts that came to be called Azad Kashmir, have remained under the control of Pakistan ever since.

 Inside Pakistan

 While the residents of Gilgit-Baltistan expressed a desire to join Pakistan after gaining independence from Maharaja Hari Singh, Pakistan declined to merge the region into itself because of the territory's link to Jammu and Kashmir.
 For a short period after joining Pakistan, Gilgit-Baltistan was governed by Azad Kashmir if only "theoretically, but not practically" through its claim of being an alternative government for Jammu and Kashmir.
-In 1949, the Government of Azad Kashmir handed over the administration of Gilgit-Baltistan to the federal government under the Karachi Agreement.
-According to Indian journalist Paul Sahni, this is seen as an effort by Pakistan to legitimise its rule over Gilgit-Baltistan.
+In 1949, the Government of Azad Kashmir formally handed over the administration of Gilgit-Baltistan to the federal government under the Karachi Agreement.
+From then until 1972, Gilgit-Baltistan was governed through the colonial-era Frontier Crimes Regulations, which were originally created for the northwest tribal regions.
+There was no democratic set-up during this period.
+All political and judicial powers remained in the hands of the Ministry of Kashmir Affairs and Northern Areas (KANA).

-According to Pakistani analyst Ershad Mahmud, there were two reasons why administration was transferred from Azad Kashmir to Pakistan: